June 26th-July 9th 2020

 What will I see and do?

 Tokyo is our base to explore the highlights of the city, with day trips to the great Buddha in Kamakura, Tanabata star festival in the region of the elusive Mt.
-Fuji, as well as an overnight stay in a Buddhist temple.
+Fuji, Hakone’s famous vistas, as well as an overnight stay in a Buddhist temple.

 Who is this tour suitable for?

-This is a tour for the adventurous traveler who likes to experience their destinations as the locals do.
-Local transportation is used to explore neighborhoods and city surrounds.
-It is common to walk a few kilometers daily getting to and from stations and city highlights.
-Accommodations are provided in traditional style inns when possible.
-These are often older buildings that are comfortable but with simple amenities.
-Washrooms may be shared.
+This is a tour for adventurous beginner or experienced travelers who like to experience their destinations as the locals do.
+Local transportation is used to explore many neighborhoods and city surrounds.
+It is common to walk a couple of kilometers daily getting to and from stations and exploring city highlights.

 No yoga experience is necessary.
 This is a Zen themed pilgrimage that provides ample opportunity to discover and immerse oneself in the spiritual traditions of Japan.
 Meditation techniques and contemplation topics that resonate with daily activities and destinations are provided.
 Morning park yoga is available when weather and travel plans allow.
-Meditation periods are provided in shrines, temples and scenic areas that inspire.
+Meditation pauses are provided as we visit shrines, temples and scenic areas that inspire.
 Feel free to take part in as much, or as little, as you feel inclined to do so in this aspect of the trip.